Seneca-ICTOER/ULI101/docs/B-ExtraResources/interest-topic.md

 You will also run several open-source application within the Ubuntu graphical environment.

-## INVESTIGATION 2: USING THE GRAPHICAL UBUNTU VM
+## Investigation 2: Using The Graphical Ubuntu VM

 Let's learn to run _open-source_ applications on your graphical Ubuntu Linux distribution.
 But first, let's **download** and run a **shell script** that will **display dialog** boxes in your graphical Ubuntu VM.